What is Urinary Tract Infection?

 - rectal pain (men)

-UTI that leads to kidney infection is called upper tract UTI.
+Urinary tract infection that leads to kidney infection is called upper urinary tract infection.
 These are potentially life-threatening in case the bacteria move from the infected kidney into the blood.
 This condition is called urosepsis and can cause dangerously low blood pressure, shock, and death.

 - pain and tenderness in the upper back